 Are your cows grass fed?

 Yes, the majority of their diet consists of grass, aka hay.
 Our cows go out to pasture during the summer months to graze on fresh grass.
-And in winter months we supplement with rations of grass / dry hay, and a grain “mash”.
-Whey (a by-product from our cheesemaking) is used to wet it and bind the mash.
+And in winter months we supplement with rations of dry hay, and a grain for extra energy.
+Whey, a by-product from our cheesemaking, is used to wet and bind this mixture known as TMR (total mixed ration).
 We work closely with a nutritionist to adjust the grain based our herd’s needs.
-The cow gets the perfect bite of her nutrient requirements with this feeding system.
+By feeding a TMR we can ensure that every bite the cow takes meets her nutrient requirements.

 How do the cows handle the cold Vermont winters?

 Cows normal body temperature is 101.5 so they handle the cold much better than humans do.
-Calves wear jackets and get an extra layer of straw bedding to keep them warm.
+We button up the barn with insulated curtains to help keep them warm.
+Our calves wear jackets and get an extra layer of straw bedding to keep them warm.

 When, and why do you separate calves from their mom?